Ryan Fitzpatrick: 2019 season

 On March 18, 2019, Fitzpatrick signed a two-year, $11 million contract with the Miami Dolphins.
 He was named the Dolphins starting quarterback over Josh Rosen.

-During the season-opener against the Baltimore Ravens, Fitzpatrick threw for 185 yards, a touchdown, and an interception as the Dolphins lost by a score of 59–10.
+During the season-opening 59–10 loss to the Baltimore Ravens, Fitzpatrick threw for 185 yards, a touchdown, and an interception.
 In the next game against the New England Patriots, he threw for 89 yards and was intercepted thrice, with two being pick-sixes, before being benched for Rosen in the 43–0 shutout loss.
 After the game, Dolphins' head coach Brian Flores said that Fitzpatrick would still be the starter in Week 3 against the Dallas Cowboys, but on September 19, prior to the game, Rosen was named the starter, sending Fitzpatrick to the bench.

-During a narrow Week 6 17-16 loss to the Washington Redskins, Fitzpatrick relieved Rosen after the latter was benched for poor performance.
+During a narrow Week 6 17–16 loss to the Washington Redskins, Fitzpatrick relieved Rosen after the latter was benched for poor performance.
 Fitzpatrick threw for 132 yards and a touchdown.
 After leading Miami to a last-minute touchdown, he attempted a two-point conversion pass to Kenyan Drake, who dropped it, sealing the loss for Miami.
 Fitzpatrick started the next game against the Buffalo Bills, his former team, leading the Dolphins to a 14–9 halftime lead.
-However, after he threw an interception to cornerback Tre'Davious White, the Bills rallied in the fourth quarter to win 31–21.
-Fitzpatrick finished the game with 282 passing yards, a touchdown, and an interception to go along with six carries for 13 rushing yards and a touchdown.
+However, after he threw an interception to cornerback Tre'Davious White, the Bills rallied in the fourth quarter to win.
+Fitzpatrick finished the 31–21 road loss with 282 passing yards, a touchdown, and an interception to go along with six carries for 13 yards and a touchdown.
 Two weeks later against another of his former teams, the New York Jets, Fitzpatrick threw for 288 yards and three touchdowns as the Dolphins won their first game of the season by a score of 26–18.
-During a Week 13 37-31 victory over the Philadelphia Eagles, he threw for 365 yards, three touchdowns, and an interception.
+During a Week 13 37–31 victory over the Philadelphia Eagles, he threw for 365 yards, three touchdowns, and an interception.
 Three weeks later against the Cincinnati Bengals, Fitzpatrick threw for 419 yards, four touchdowns, and an interception as the Dolphins won by a score of 38–35 in overtime.
 He was named AFC Offensive Player of the Week for his performance against the Bengals.
 In the regular season finale against the Patriots, Fitzpatrick threw for 320 yards and a touchdown and rushed for 15 yards and a touchdown during the 27–24 road victory.
 The win denied the Patriots a first-round bye for the first time since 2009.
-He also played against Tom Brady in his final regular season game as a Patriot, as he would be traded to the Tampa Bay Buccaneers in 2020.
-Fitzpatrick is the only quarterback to defeat Tom Brady as all the Patriots’ division rivals.
+He also played against Tom Brady in his final regular season game as a Patriot, as Brady would sign with the Tampa Bay Buccaneers in the offseason.
+Fitzpatrick is also the only quarterback to defeat Tom Brady with all the Patriots’ division rivals.

 Fitzpatrick finished the 2019 season with 3,529 passing yards, 20 touchdowns, and 13 interceptions to go along with 54 carries for 243 yards and four touchdowns in 15 games and 13 starts.
 He ended up being the team's leading rusher for the 2019 season.